Liya2000/portfolio/README.md

 * **Python libraries used:** Flask,Python,Numpy
 * **Input:** Historical fraudulent transaction with some true values
 * **Output:** The system gives an output whether the given transaction is fraudulent or not

+# Internships
+* Microsoft VerzeoEdutech
+*  ** One month internship program for Machine Learning with Python
+*  ** Online interactive sessions followed by handson projects and solving the real world problem as a team

+* Assistive technology
+*  ** series of talk followed by idea presentation and project presentation based on Assistive Technology.